kronosta/y1-language/DOCUMENTATION.md

 Type-oriented programming also focuses on defining types dynamically for small differences in storage, rather than generic types or fields.

+# Invocation
+Y1's command-line has never been documented before, but I completely redid it from scratch recently after making Y1's compiler usable in memory using Roslyn to compile the resulting C#.
+This means that .NET Framework is no longer officially supported, but there is a "Legacy" compiler that works mostly how it used to with a few language additions.
+New features will not be added to these, I implemented the new system to make it more modular and customizable.

+Anyway, the way Y1's command line interface parses arguments is the following:
+- If there are exactly two arguments and the first argument is exactly `@@FILE`, the second argument is taken as a file path to load arguments from, one per line.
+- Otherwise, all recognized arguments begin with a forward slash `/`, then a name, then an equals sign `=`, and then a value.
+If multiple arguments appear with the same name, it's treated as a list of arguments which may be interpreted in varying ways.

+Currently, the options are:
+- `/Source=[File]`, a Y1 source code file.
+Multiple `/Source` arguments are meant to compile multiple files into one assembly, though I haven't actually tested that.
+There must always be at least one `/Source` argument.
+- `/Name=[name]`, specifies the assembly name, as well as the name of the folder the assembly gets put in.
+  It will silently fall back to the default if you specify this flag more than once, same deal if you omit it.
+  The default is `TestY1`.
+- `/Version=[tfm];[framework name];[framework version]`, this option doesn't currently specify the .NET target, but it does affect the generated `runtimeconfig.json` which defaults to .NET 8.0 if you don't specify.

+After invocation, the dll will be compiled and stored into `[Name]/[Name].dll` in the current directory (the `[Name]` directory will be created if it doesn't already exist).
+A file called `[Name]/[Name].runtimeconfig.json` is also generated, this is necessary to run the dll with `dotnet` (the program doesn't generate an executable so you have to use the .NET tool for now).

 # Y1 Syntax and Semantics
 A newline sequence is one of: Linefeed, Carriage Return, Form Feed, Vertical Tab.
 Each command is normally on its own line, although they can be split across multiple lines in most circumstances